Do you use a security plugin to take care of your WordPress site?, Do you understand what most of the features on security plugins do?

 These are some features that user keeps recommending and that you don’t need when you follow some of the previous recommendations.

-• You don’t need a Firewall when you have all you need to build a custom one.
+- You don’t need a complex Firewall managed by security experts when you have all you need to build a custom one for free.

 Conclusion